nicholast25/AirPollutionPINN/WestJava_Banten_Jakarta_SpatialCentroid/README.md

 # WestJava_Banten_Jakarta_SpatialCentroid

-This directory contains the centroid-based spatial implementation of the pollutant reconstruction framework for the West Java, Banten, and Jakarta regions.
+This directory contains the centroid-based spatial implementation of the pollutant reconstruction framework for the West Java, Banten, and Jakarta.

 Unlike the spatial-grid implementation, this configuration uses representative centroid locations to approximate regional atmospheric behavior.